lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/assets.md

 Increase**.
 The Gross Increase Asset Entry can be accessed with a Smart Button.

-![Gross Increase smart button in Odoo Accounting](../../../../_images/assets08.png)
+![Gross Increase smart button in Konvergo ERP Accounting](../../../../_images/assets08.png)

 ## Disposal of Fixed Assets